MaxwellGBrown/notebook/docs/source/python_libraries/pyramid/pyramid_authentication/pyramid_authentication.rst

 This basic user model defines usernames, passwords, and user_ids.

-The user's password is hashed so that it's not stored in the database as plain text.
+The user's password is salted & hashed so that it's not stored in the database as plain text.

+For more on how to properly store & manage passwords see `crackstation's hashing-security <https://crackstation.net/hashing-security.htm>`__ page.

 .. code-block:: python